 powdered sugar (for decorating)

-Preheat the oven to 350 F and grease a 9″ cake pan (I used a springform pan).
+Preheat the oven to 350 F and grease a 9″ springform pan.

-Beat the butter for a couple of minutes on its own before adding the sugar in and creaming them together.
-Then, add the egg yolks one at a time, beating until just incorporated.
+Beat the butter on its own until creamy, and then add the sugar and beat until fluffy.
+Beat in the egg yolks one at a time, until just incorporated.
 Beat in the orange juice, zest, and vanilla.
 Stir in a little more than half the flour.

-Gently fold in 1/3 of the egg whites, followed by 1/3 of the flour mixture.
-Repeat two times until the batter is just combined, being sure not to overmix.
+Gently fold in 1/2 of the egg whites into the batter, followed by the remaining flour mixture.
+Fold in the remaining egg whites until the batter is just combined, being sure not to overmix.
 Stir a foil-wrapped coin into the batter and pour everything into the prepared pan.